a-ads/blog/content/blog/bech32-address-support-to-save-on-bitcoin-fees.md

   - Guides
 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/illustration-8.png
-meta_title: Bech32 address support to save on bitcoin fees | A-ADS Blog
+meta_title: Bech32 address support to save on bitcoin fees | AADS Blog
-meta_description: Learn how A-ADS now supports Bech32 addresses for bitcoin withdrawals, and how using this address format can reduce transaction fees by 38%.
+meta_description: Learn how AADS now supports Bech32 addresses for bitcoin withdrawals, and how using this address format can reduce transaction fees by 38%.
 Discover the benefits of SegWit transactions and how they can improve Bitcoin throughput.
 Read this article to get valuable insights on how to